7 Confidence-Boosting Tricks

 1. PRACTICE MAKES PERFECT

-Is there something specific that you want to build confidence in, such as public speaking, presentations or nervous about interviews?
+Is there something specific that you want to build confidence in, such as public speaking, presentations or interviews?
 Try easing yourself into these situations gradually.
 As the old saying goes ... practice makes perfect!

-For example: I have always been nervous about public speaking, but it’s something I knew I had to do to grow FYI.
+For example, I have always been nervous about public speaking, but it’s something I knew I had to do to grow FYI.
 So I made myself go to events alone (not with friends) and accept every invitation to speak in public (no matter how scared I was).
 If you go with friends to an event, you tend to hide behind them and not get your networking groove on!
 It’s all about throwing yourself into situations that seem scary, being strong and just getting on with it.

 TOP TIP: Try setting yourself actionable and manageable tasks.
 If you are aiming to go to an event on your own, you don’t have to stay for the whole duration of the event.
-Set yourself the task of just talking to one stranger at the event or maybe it’s to give three cards out and explain who you are and what you do.
+Set yourself the task of just talking to one stranger at the event or give three cards out and explain who you are and what you do.
 Then next time, add more.
 Just keep building.

 Getting comfortable with your own company, is seriously confidence enhancing.
 You would be surprised about how many people don’t like eating out alone for example, but it’s an integral part of adulting and a great life skill to behold.